Welcome to TravelArtistsHub!

 Worked as a social worker on the streets, in homeless shelters, and at community support agencies counseling women, men, and children and those experiencing homelessness, mental and physical health issues, substance abuse, domestic violence, and transitioning out of prison, until I became disabled in 2004 after a car accident.

 I then studied under the renowned Welsh-American poet, scholar, and bard Jon Dressel for seven years.
-I have hosted, co-hosted, produced and emceed many shows and events and continue to be actively engaged with various literary groups and communities, most notably Poems, Prose and Pints, St. Louis (Un)Stable Writers and Beyond Baroque in Los Angeles.
+I continue to be actively engaged with various art & literary groups and communities, and am a member of St. Louis (Un)Stable Writers and Beyond Baroque in Los Angeles.
+I have hosted, co-hosted, produced, and emceed many literary shows and events, most notably, Poems, Prose and Pints and 100 thousand Poets for Change, and have performed in shows and events nationally and internationally.

-Currently, I am co-writing an environmental awareness children’s book with a director from Switzerland, co-producing a poetry book in Portugal, and continue working on our travel books, a musical, two novels and several books of poetry.
+Currently, I’m working on travel art books, children’s books, screenplays, a musical, and several books of poetry.
 For more details about me please visit my website kmsharp1111.com

 My background includes a BFA in Fine Arts from Syracuse University, MA in Philosophy from the University of Missouri, taught at Washington University, and currently I am a freelance remote Animator/Instructional Designer at an Ed-tech in San Francisco.